Errors in Measurement

 Assuming the electrical resistance of the pressure coil be very high hence we can neglect reactance with respect to its resistance.
 In this the impedance is equal to its electrical resistance therefore it is purely resistive.

-If there is phase difference between voltage and electric current, then expression for instantaneous electric current through electric current coil can be written as
+If there is phase difference between voltage and electric current, then expression for instantaneous current through current coil can be written as

-As electric current through the pressure coil in very very small compare to electric current through electric current coil hence electric current through the electric current coil can be considered as equal to total load current.
+As current through the pressure coil in very very small compare to current through current coil hence current through the current coil can be considered as equal to total load current.

 Hence the instantaneous value of torque can be written as